is Computer Gallery's history (short version)?

 we first opened our doors back in '88, there were no computer

 superstores.
-Northgate dominated (if you could call it that) in
+Northgate dominated (if you could call it that) in mail-order

-into sockets on motherboards (you miss one leg and probably nothing
+sockets on motherboards (you miss one leg and probably nothing

 worked).
 MS-DOS was the dominant OS, Windows hadn't even been